 - a) Weekend rate applies to ordinary time (other than overtime) worked after Midnight Friday until midnight Sunday shall be paid at time one and one half times the normal hourly rate of pay (T1 .5).
 This clause applies to administration employees. - b) Public Holiday rate applies to those hours which are worked on the public holiday.
 Those hours shall be paid at T2.
 (See clause 11.6 for further clarification.)
-This clause applies to administration employees. - c) Night rate applies to ordinary hours of duty (other than overtime) that fall between 8p.m. and 6a.m. from midnight Sunday to midnight Friday.
-Those hours shall be paid at T1.25 (one and a quarter times the ordinary hourly rate of pay).
+This clause applies to administration employees.

+Night rate - applies to ordinary hours of duty (other than overtime) that fall between 2000 hours and until the completion of a night duty. from midnight Sunday / Monday to midnight Friday. / Saturday Those hours shall be paid at quarter time (T0.25) in addition to the ordinary hourly rate of pay.

-- d) Overtime and weekend/public holiday or night rates shall not be paid in respect of the same hours, the higher rate will apply.
-This clause applies to administration employees. - e) Night Ward assistants working between the hours of 11pm and 7.30am, midnight Sunday to midnight Friday shall be paid 1.25 X the employees ordinary daily rate.
-The current night rate will no longer apply from 05.08.19.
-Weekend & public holiday hours will be paid at 1.5X (weekend) or 2X (public holiday) the night ward assistant rate for any weekend or public holiday worked. - f) Ward Admin Assistants working between the hours of 8pm and 6am, midnight Sunday to midnight Friday shall be paid 1.25 times the employee's ordinary daily rate.
+- c) Overtime and weekend/public holiday or night rates shall not be paid in respect of the same hours, the higher rate will apply.
+This clause applies to administration employees. - d) Night Ward assistants working between the hours of 11pm and 7.30am, midnight Sunday to midnight Friday shall be paid 1.25 X the employees ordinary daily rate.
+The current night rate will no longer apply from 05.08.19. - Weekend & public holiday hours will be paid at 1.5X (weekend) or 2X (public holiday) the night ward assistant rate for any weekend or public holiday worked. - e) Ward Admin Assistants working between the hours of 8pm and 6am, midnight Sunday to midnight Friday shall be paid 1.25 times the employee's ordinary daily rate.